 Dr Mike Stewart

-Mike has over 19 years professional experience as a chemist, having worked in the pharmaceutical/biotech (UK), academia (Australia) and CRI (New Zealand) environments.
+Mike has has broad professional experience in many aspects of chemistry, having worked in worked in pharmaceutical/biotech (UK), academia (Australia), and government and consulting (New Zealand) environments.

 Mike has research and commercial experience in environmental chemistry, including the design and implementation of monitoring programmes on legacy and emerging organic contaminants, reviews of emerging contaminants in the aquatic receiving environment from SoE and RMA perspectives, monitoring programme reviews for council, water quality trend analysis, human health risk assessments of contaminants in mahinga kai species and assessments of ecological effects.